orbitalquark/textadept/TECHNOLOGY.md

 =[LuaFileSystem][] - Library for accessing directories and file attributes=
     Textadept uses LFS for accessing the host filesystem.

+=[luautf8][] - Library for additional UTF-8 string utilities=
+    Textadept uses a subset of luautf8 for Lua pattern matching with UTF-8 patterns.

 =[lspawn][]\* - Lua module for spawning processes=
     Textadept uses lspawn for spawning asynchronous processes.